vmware-tanzu/velero/site/content/docs/main/tilt.md

 Note: Running `tilt down` after exiting out of Tilt [will delete all resources](https://docs.tilt.dev/cli/tilt_down.html) specified in the Tiltfile.

+Tip: Create an alias to `velero/_tuiltbuild/local/velero` and you won't have to run `make local` to get a refreshed version of the Velero CLI, just use the alias.

 Please see the documentation for [how Velero works](https://velero.io/docs/main/how-velero-works/).

 ## Provider plugins